red flag

 What is a red flag in a relationship?

 Do you dream of the perfect partner?
-But what exactly does that mean for you?
-After all, everyone has their own ideas about the key aspects of a happy relationship and what might lead to its demise.
+But what exactly does this mean for you?
+After all, everyone has their own ideas about the key aspects of a happy relationship and what can lead to its destruction.

-A red flag refers to unacceptable behavior or specific character traits that you cannot tolerate in a partner.
-This could include infidelity, financial dependence, physical violence, commitment issues, and a plethora of other behavioral patterns.
-Understanding your own red flags can help you foster effective communication and harmonious relationships with your partner, as well as enable you to recognize warning signs promptly and avoid investing time in a dead-end relationship.
+A red flag is unacceptable behavior or special character traits that you simply cannot tolerate in a partner.
+They are what make a long-term union unbearable.
+This can be infidelity, financial dependence, physical abuse, commitment issues, and many other behavior patterns.
+Understanding your own requirements for a partner will help you establish effective communication and harmonious relationships, and will also allow you to recognize warning signs in a timely manner and not waste time on unpromising relationships.

 What's your red flag quiz

-Experts in relationship psychology identify numerous red flags, but the majority can be classified into one of these 10 categories: different expectations and priorities, commitment issues, physical or emotional abuse, dwelling on past relationships, social and financial status, jealousy, lack of passion, overly controlling behavior, neediness and lack of maturity, and narcissism and lack of empathy.
+Relationship psychology experts identify many "red flags," but most of them fall into one of 10 categories: different expectations and priorities, commitment issues, physical or emotional abuse, fixation on past relationships, social and financial status, jealousy, lack of passion, overly controlling behavior, neediness and immaturity, and narcissism and lack of empathy.

-This test will help you uncover which priorities and red flags from these 10 categories matter most to you.
-You may even discover new red flags that have previously contributed to subconscious dissatisfaction with your partner.
-The test consists of 42 questions that describe specific situations.
-Your task is to imagine how you would feel in such a situation or to reflect on your past experiences.
+This test will help you determine which priorities and "red flags" from these 10 categories are most important to you.
+You may even discover new demands on your partner that previously caused you subconscious dissatisfaction.
+The test consists of 42 questions describing specific situations.
+Your task is to imagine how you would feel in such a situation, or reflect on your past experiences.

 Disclaimer

-This test is designed exclusively for entertainment and educational purposes.
-Please do not interpret its results as professional relationship advice.
+This test is for entertainment and educational purposes only.
+Please do not interpret its results as professional psychological advice or advice of any other kind.

 1. Your partner often avoids discussing the topic of marriage.
 How do you feel about this?